aptivator/mongo-query-compiler-docs/docs/query-namespacing-unwinding.md

 #### Query Unwinding

-The last query can be trimmed further by "giving" `exists` operator an object of property names whose existence is to be ascertained.
+The query can be trimmed further by "giving" `exists` operator an object of property names whose existence is to be ascertained.
 When `$exists` receives an object, it "knows" to unwind it rather than use it literally for comparison.

 ```javascript
 let query = compiler({